M. Adam Howard

-Adam Howard, Ed.D., is Professor of Education at Colby College.
+Adam Howard, Ed.D., is the Charles A. Dana Professor of Education and Chair of Education Program at Colby College.
 Prior to Colby he taught at Hanover College, Lesley University Graduate School of Education, and Antioch College.
 At Antioch he also held the administrative positions of Director of Teacher Education and Associate Dean of Faculty.
-Prior to teaching at the college level, he taught high school English and history at Cincinnati Country Day School and directed Summerbridge Cincinnati, Inc., a non-profit organization designed to provide academic support to disadvantaged middle school students while encouraging high school and college students to consider a teaching career path.
+Before teaching at the college level, he taught high school English and history at Cincinnati Country Day School and directed a non-profit organization designed to provide academic support to disadvantaged middle school students while encouraging high school and college students to consider a teaching career path.

 Howard, A., Polimeno, A., & Wheeler, B. (2014).
 Negotiating Privilege and Identity in Educational Contexts.
 New York: Routledge.

 Howard, A., & Gaztambide-Fernandez, R. (Eds.).
 (2010).
 Educating Elites: Class Privilege and Educational Advantage.
 Lanham, MD: Rowman & Littlefield.